 You should only trust car harnesses that have been fully crash-tested.
 These don’t guarantee your dog’s safety in an accident, but at least give him a chance.
-If you need a car harness, check out our guide here.
+If you need a car harness, check out our guide to car harnesses here.

 Now you know what to look for in a bulldog harness, let’s take a look at my top five recommendations.
 Scroll down to #5 if you’re looking for a puppy bulldog harness, otherwise start from the top and read each mini-review to find the best option for your pet.